jayway/cljwordgraph/INTRODUCTION.md

 # Clojure syntax

 ## Numbers
-Clojure numbers are Java's Number.
-However, Clojure integers provide automatic promotion to BigInteger when needed.
+Clojure numbers are Java's Number, although Clojure integers provide automatic promotion to BigInteger when needed.
 There is no silent wrapping when they grow beyond a MAX_VALUE.
 Numbers can be as big as your memory allows:

     user=> (def a Long/MAX_VALUE)